 Did you know that teddy bears have to meet federal health and safety standards, but guns donít?
 Learn more, and download the poster now!

-Did you know that states with higher rates of gun ownership and weaker gun laws lead the nation in gun death, while states with lower rates of gun ownership and tougher gun laws have the lowest rates of gun death?
-In 2010, the five states with the highest per capita gun death rates were Alaska, Louisiana, Montana, Alabama, and Wyoming.
-In contrast, ranking last in the nation for gun death were Hawaii, followed by Massachusetts, Rhode Island, New Jersey, and New York.
+Did you know that states with higher rates of gun ownership and weaker gun laws lead the nation in gun deaths, while states with lower rates of gun ownership and tougher gun laws have the lowest rates of gun death?
+In 2013, the five states with the highest per capita gun death rates were Alaska, Louisiana, Alabama, Mississippi, and Wyoming.
+In contrast, ranking last in the nation for gun death were Hawaii, followed by Massachusetts, New York, Connecticut, and Rhode Island.
 Learn more.

 Did you know that in the wake of declining gun ownership, the gun industry has focused on the development and marketing of military style firearms to appeal to a shrinking core market of white males?
 Learn more.